adletec/sonic/README.md

 * Dynamic Compilation Mode: 00:00:02.5584045

 ## Compatibility
-If you are using Jace.NET inside a Unity project using IL2CPP you must use Jace.NET in interpreted mode due to limitations of IL2CPP with dynamic code generation.
+If you are using _jace_ inside a Unity project using IL2CPP you must use _jace_ in interpreted mode due to limitations of IL2CPP with dynamic code generation.

 ## More Information
 For more information, you can read the following articles: